Aleigh Gambone: Fortuna Hjørring and Glasgow City

 After going unselected in the 2023 NWSL Draft, Gambone began her professional career with Danish Women's League club Fortuna Hjørring, signing alongside North Carolina teammate Libby Moore in February 2023.
 She made only six appearances in all competitions before joining Glasgow City in the summer of 2023, signing a two-year contract with the Scottish Women's Premier League champions.
-She made her club – and UEFA Women's Champions League – debut on September 6, 2023, in a 2–0 qualifying round win over Irish champions Shelbourne and former college teammate Maggie Pierce.
+She made her club debut on September 6, 2023, in a 2–0 UEFA Women's Champions League qualifying round win over Irish champions Shelbourne and former college teammate Maggie Pierce.
 She scored 6 goals and added 3 assists in 30 appearances in all competitions in her debut season.
 In her second season, she was voted the club's Player of the Year by both her coaches and her teammates after scoring 4 goals and providing 7 assists in 31 league games.
 She was also named in the PFA Scotland Team of the Year after helping her side to runner-up finishes in the league and the Women's Scottish Cup.